 The Offline Comeback in Luxury Watch Retail

-The operational reality supports this expectation, with roughly two-thirds of brands and retailers selling less than 10% of their watches online and showing no expectation that digital sales will grow significantly.
-This isn’t failure to embrace e-commerce but strategic choice to maintain control over customer experience, brand positioning, and allocation decisions that work better through physical boutiques than online platforms.
+The operational reality supports this expectation, with roughly two-thirds of brands and retailers selling less than 10% of their watches online and showing no expectation that digital sales will grow.
+This isn’t a failure to embrace e-commerce.
+It’s a strategic choice to maintain control over customer experience, brand positioning, and allocation decisions that work better through physical boutiques than online platforms.

-Consumer preferences validate this strategy, as Deloitte’s Consumer Survey 2025 shows that 60% of watch buyers prefer to purchase in physical brick-and-mortar stores, confirming the enduring appeal of in-person retail.
+Consumer preferences validate this strategy.
+Deloitte’s Consumer Survey 2026 shows that 60% of watch buyers prefer to purchase in physical brick-and-mortar stores, confirming the enduring appeal of in-person retail.

 Key Insights